AntKing12/EmbeddedSystem/README.md

 Pa_0 was orignally ment to be the ADC but broke during testing and had to be adjusted.

 ## Port issue
-While working on the code an issue became apprent as no output was being read on the pa_0 the output port.
+While working on the code an issue became apparent as no output was being read on the pa_0 the output port.
-Testing ahd to be done to see where the error was occuring.
+Testing had to be done to see where the error was occuring.

 A constant was applied to the dac to see if an output was read.
 Changing the constant changed the value read on the oscilloscope showing that the DAC was working an outputting.

 The oscilloscope read that a signal was applied to the input showing the function generator worked as expected.

 The orignal analog pass through systik code was uploaded onto the L432kc to ensure that the changes to the code weren't affecting the pass through.

 The orignal code still did not work.
 By changing the code to use pa_1 which has a ADC on channel 6 rather then chanel 5 to determine if pa_0 was broken.
 A signal was then observed passing through the microprocessor.
 This change was passed onto the filtering code and the signal was now filtering correctly confirming that pa_0 was not reading a signal.

 ## Systick Interrupt
-The sysTick interrupt uses the system clock to determine when an interupt is called.
+The systick interrupt uses the system clock to determine when an interupt is called.
 By including this it allows for an accurate clock/timer.

 ![image](https://github.com/user-attachments/assets/75bf76a0-2229-456a-a1a6-a7f3cb6474f1)